 C Tier: Functional only as a fallback

-To help you make the right loadout choices from day one, we’ve compiled a Battlefield 6 weapons tier list based on real match performance during the beta.
+To help you make the right loadout choices from day one, we’ve compiled a Battlefield 6 weapons tier list based on real match performance.
 This ranking highlights which guns dominate the current meta and which ones are better saved as backups:

 Tier |